-They should also help you to feel confident and safe in the gym environment even when that might seem like a silly idea at this point.
+They should help you to feel confident and safe in the gym environment even when that might seem like a silly idea at this point.
 A coach can show you it isn't.

 What If You Don't Want A Coach But Want To Strength Train?